kstenerud/concise-encoding/ce-structure.md

 ```

-### Typed Array
+### Primitive Type Arrays

-A typed array encodes an array of values of a fixed type and size.
+A primitive type array encodes an array of primitive values of a fixed type and size.
 In a CBE document, the array elements will all be adjacent to each other, allowing large amounts of data to be efficiently copied between the stream and your internal structures.

-The following element types are supported in typed arrays.
+The following element types are supported in primitive type arrays.
 For other types, use a [list](#list).

 | Type                 | Element Sizes (bits) |
 | -------------------- | -------------------- |